ComBoWizards/MeStudio/README.md

 ## Quick start

+Hey sorcerer's apprentice, we know..
+You got a lot to work so you may have no time to read all the sorcerer's book.
+Please, feel free to directly click on "Usage" and check the *bard-way* to run MeStudio.
+All's gonna work in a wand flight.

 Inside the [toyset](/toyset/) folder you are going to find three files needed to start the analysis:

 - FSMMA_genomic.fna